-Pedestrian fatalities are both increasing in absolute numbers (with 6,516 pedestrian deaths in 2020) and as a percentage of all roadway fatalities (Insurance Institute for Highway Safety, 2022b; National Highway Traffic Safety Administration, 2022b; Sandt et al., 2020; Schneider, 2020).
-Pedestrian deaths increased 59% between 2009 and 2020 while other deaths from motor vehicle crashes grew by 9% over the same time period (Insurance Institute for Highway Safety, 2022b).
-Transportation stakeholders are uniquely positioned to lead efforts to improve pedestrian safety.
-However, whether stakeholders engage in effective strategies to improve pedestrian safety is influenced by their traffic safety culture - their shared values and beliefs.
+Pedestrian fatalities are both increasing in absolute numbers (with 6,516 pedestrian deaths in 2020) and as a percentage of all roadway fatalities (Insurance Institute for Highway Safety, 2022b; National Highway Traffic Safety Administration, 2022a; Sandt et al., 2020; Schneider, 2020a).
+Pedestrian deaths increased 59% between 2009 and 2020 while other deaths from motor vehicle crashes grew by 9% over the same period (Insurance Institute for Highway Safety, 2022b).
+Transportation stakeholders are uniquely positioned to lead efforts to improve pedestrian safety and whether stakeholders engage in effective strategies to improve pedestrian safety is influenced by their traffic safety culture - their shared values and beliefs.

-While pedestrian safety is found in many strategic highway safety plans across the country, there may be potentially competing values and beliefs that influence the deployment of effective pedestrian safety strategies.
+While pedestrian safety is found in many Strategic Highway Safety Plans across the country, there may be potentially competing values and beliefs that influence the deployment of effective pedestrian safety strategies.
 Values such as prioritizing traffic flow and efficiency may influence planning, prioritization, and design efforts (Sandt et al., 2016).
-Further, beliefs about support (or lack of support) for pedestrian strategies may be influencing the deployment and implementation of effective strategies to improve pedestrian safety.
+Further, beliefs about support (or lack of support) for pedestrian strategies may influence the deployment and implementation of effective strategies to improve pedestrian safety.
 Therefore, understanding shared values and beliefs among transportation stakeholders about pedestrian safety is critical to growing a positive traffic safety culture, deploying effective strategies to improve pedestrian safety, and ultimately achieving our nation's goal of zero deaths on our roadways.

-This project seeks to improve pedestrian safety by developing resources to assess and grow beliefs among transportation stakeholders to support deployment of effective pedestrian safety strategies.
-This report summarizes Task 1 of this project.
-The purpose of Task 1 is to conduct a literature review and interviews with traffic safety stakeholders.
-The literature review focuses on identifying published research to get a sense of the culture -- the values and beliefs -- among traffic safety stakeholders surrounding pedestrian safety prioritization and deployment of strategies and to understand the barriers and challenges that might inhibit the implementation of pedestrian safety strategies.
-The interviews focus on understanding the current pedestrian safety culture and opportunities for improvement from ten current traffic safety stakeholders involved in decision making about the implementation of pedestrian safety strategies (e.g., DOTs, traffic engineers, traffic designers and planners, pedestrian (and bike) coordinators, policy experts, and transportation agencies).
-An interview protocol (guidance and questions) to support the interview process is also provided in this Task 1 report.
+This project sought to improve pedestrian safety by developing resources to assess and grow beliefs among transportation stakeholders to support the deployment of effective pedestrian safety strategies.
+This is the final report in the project which summarizes Tasks 1 - 3.
+In Task 1, a literature review was conducted and interviews with traffic safety stakeholders were completed.
+The literature review focused on identifying published research to identify the culture -- the values and beliefs -- among traffic safety stakeholders surrounding pedestrian safety prioritization and deployment of strategies and to understand the barriers and challenges that might inhibit the implementation of pedestrian safety strategies.
+The interviews focused on understanding the current pedestrian safety culture and opportunities for improvement from ten current traffic safety stakeholders involved in decision-making about the implementation of pedestrian safety strategies, and planners, pedestrian (and bike) coordinators, policy experts, and other transportation agency staff).